hassanmughal467/Deep-Learning-with-Python/Predict Tags and Colors/README.md

-I'll complete work to build a CV model using fastai using pytorch.
+I've done work to build a Computer vision model using fastai using pytorch.
 After training a successful model, the model can predict the tags for any images with a certain high probability.
 Barcode is ID, image column is name of image in the folder & all other are tags related to image for both different prints & colors.

 Except Barcode & image all are tags label.